pbayer83/academic-kickstart/content/post/post7.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "LSE EUROPP Blog Post on EU Climate Action" subtitle = ""
+title = "LSE EUROPP blog post on EU climate action" subtitle = ""

 date= "2021-08-11"